 Virtualization extensions must be enabled.
 Enable all VMX capabilities supported by your processors and PCI subsystem.
 Once booted, the lscpu(1) command can be used to verify that the vmx flag is set.

 2.3 Host Software Requirements

-KVM-RT requires the host system to be running the RedHawk operating system, version 7.5 or later.
-KVMRT is supported on the following RedHawk releases and base distributions:
+KVM-RT requires the host system to be running the RedHawk operating system 7.0 or later, on the corresponding base distribution: